-Phil shares his five favourite episodes from Batman: The Animated Series
+Phil shares his five favorite episodes from Bruce Timm’s spectacular Batman: The Animated Series

-Arriving on our screens during the success of Tim Burton’s dynamic big-screen adventures starring Michael Keaton, Batman: The Animated Series harnessed the tone and scope of the comic books and amalgamated it with the ambience of Burton’s dark and gritty take on the Caped Crusader.
+Arriving on our screens during the success of Tim Burton’s dynamic big-screen adventures starring Michael Keaton; Batman: The Animated Series harnessed the tone and scope of the comic books and amalgamated it with the ambiance of Burton’s dark and gritty take on the Caped Crusader.
 The result was the perfect incarnation of the Dark Knight ever put on screen.
 It has never been bettered.
-It has never been rivalled.
+It has never been rivaled.

-Attempting to whittle my favourite episodes down to just five has been a daunting task, and despite omitting several of the best episodes ever made, I think I have my final five.
+Attempting to whittle my favorite episodes down to just five has been a daunting task.
+And despite omitting several of the best episodes ever made, I think I have my final five.
 Do bear in mind that this list is fluid and changes depending on what mood I’m in but as the adage says; form is temporary…class is permanent.

 5. Fear Of Victory (Director: Dick Sebast) Season 1 | Episode #24